251027-Java/fantasy/backend/README.md

 ## Database management

 A PostgreSQL database in a docker container is used for our backend.
 Once created and started, you can utilize the following connection string if necessary: `postgresql://postgres:secret@localhost:5432/postgres`.

+To view the DDL initialization of the database, view the file, `scripts/init.sql`.
+See [DDL generation](#ddl-generation) for more information on this file.

 ### Creation